-To aid in understanding, RFC 5666bis should include a glossary that explains and distinguishes the various components in the protocol.
+To aid in understanding, RFC 5666bis should include a glossary that explains and distinguishes the various elements in the protocol.
 Upper Layer Binding specifications may also refer to these terms.
 RFC 5666bis should utilize and capitalize these glossary terms consistently.

-Introduce in RFC 5666bis additional diagrams that supplement the XDR definition in RFC 5666 Section 4.3.
-RFC 5666bis should explain the structure of the XDR and how it is used; in particular how multiple read chunks can make up a single RPC argument.
-The discussion should take care to use the term "segment" instead of the term "chunk" where necessary.
-RFC 5666bis should contain an explicit rationalization for the structural differences between the Read list and the Write list.
+RFC 5666bis should introduce additional diagrams that supplement the XDR definition in RFC 5666 Section 4.3.
+RFC 5666bis should explain the structure of the XDR and how it is used.
+RFC 5666bis should contain an explicit but brief rationalization for the structural differences between the Read list and the Write list.